 Are your billers trained in collecting receivables?
 Does your practice collect insurance and patient balances efficiently?
 These are some of the important questions every physician should have an answer to.

-- According to a research conducted by the Medical Group Management Association, better performing practices generate more revenue, create operational efficiencies, ensure provider productivity and collect receivables quickly compared to their peers
+According to research conducted by the Medical Group Management Association, better performing practices generate more revenue, create operational efficiencies, ensure provider productivity and collect receivables quickly compared to their peers

 It is important to review the AR on a regular basis to ensure the practice is collecting payment for services that were billed in a timely manner.
 From the net collection rate and gross collection rate to AR turnover and average days receivable, every single factor needs to be reviewed.